School-controlled movement awareness

 01

-Approved badges emit local building signals
+Approved badges broadcast local building signals inside the pilot scope.

 02